Dissecting Adversarial Robustness of Multimodal LM Agents

 Examples

-We highlight a few examples of our attack.
-In each example, an agent with GPT-4V as the backbone is tasked with achieving a user goal in a web-based environment.
+We highlight a few examples of our experiments.
+In each example, an agent is tasked with achieving a user goal in a web-based environment.
 An attacker (e.g., the seller of a product) who wants to manipulate the agent to execute a targeted adversarial goal (e.g., always choose the seller's product, or add a comment that promotes the product) has access to only one trigger image in the environment (e.g., their product image).
 They can perturb the trigger image to guide the agent to execute the adversarial goal.
 Note: the agents take discrete actions, so it's difficult to capture video recordings that are easy to follow.
 For demonstration purposes, we looked at the agent trajectories and recreated the videos manually.

 Original user goal: Navigate to the most recent blue motorcycles within $1000 to $2000.